nbicocchi/learn-microservices/modules/resiliency/slides/2 - Resiliency (Resilience4j).md

 docker compose up --build --detach
 ```

-Inside the /testing directory you can find two files that can be used with curl.
+Inside the /testing directory you can find two files that can be used with curl:

-**urls-circuit-breaker-open.txt**
+urls-circuit-breaker-open.txt

 ```yaml
 url = "http://127.0.0.1:8080/time?delay=1000&faultPercent=100"